rust-lang/rust-wiki-backup/Predicate-language.md

          ...
       }
     }

-(working note: This may not be good enough.
-What if we want to delegate to a general function whose return type isn't bool?)

 ## Summary
 Allowing general (possibly-impure) predicates has no effect on type soundness; only on the guarantee to the user about how much confidence they can have about the relationship between the high-level invariants in the code they write, and in the code they run.
 Declaring uses of general predicates as unsafe (using the `check-volatile` keyword) should be a warning sign to the user that they should tread carefully (that is, the predicate writer and the predicate user have a shared proof obligation to ensure that semantically, predicates and their uses are referentially transparent).
 At the same time, the distinction between general and pure predicates affords the expressivity to use any Rust function as a predicate.